pablopunk/dot/PRD.md

 - Support multiple profiles with components specifying installation, linking, and configuration.
 - Install software or tools using user-defined commands keyed by package manager/tool names (e.g., `brew`, `apt`).
-- Detect available package managers/tools by checking for their binaries (`which brew`, `which apt`), and use the first available command.
+- Detect user-specified binaries that are present on the system (`which brew`, `which apt`), and use the first available command.
 - Support OS restrictions for components: only install components matching the current OS (`mac`/`darwin` or `linux`).
 If no OS is specified, install on all.
 - Link configuration files/directories using `ln -s` without prompting or backing up existing files.
 Links are only created if they don't already exist or don't point to the correct target.
 - Run optional post-install and post-link shell commands.